iron-software/IronBarcode-Examples/how-to/read-barcodes-from-multi-page-frame-tiff-gif/README.md

     Speed = ReadingSpeed.Balanced
 };

-// Decode barcode from a TIFF image using the specified options BarcodeResults scannedBarcodes = BarcodeReader.Read("enhanced-sample.tif", options);
+// Enhanced barcode reading from TIFF
+BarcodeResults results = BarcodeReader.Read("detailedExample.tif", options);

-// Display the barcode values
-foreach (var barcode in scannedBarcodes)
+// Display all detected barcode values foreach (var result in results)
 {
-    Console.WriteLine(barcode.Value);
+    Console.WriteLine(result.Value);
 }
 ```

-In this code snippet, image correction filters such as `SharpenFilter` and `ContrastFilter` are employed to optimize the image clarity before barcode detection.
-This is beneficial for blurry or low-contrast images.
-More information on the usage of image correction filters can be found in '[How to use Image Correction Filters](https://ironsoftware.com/csharp/barcode/how-to/image-correction/)'.

-Although customizing `BarcodeReaderOptions` is optional, it is crucial for maximizing the efficacy of IronBarcode in decoding barcodes from complicated multipage GIF and TIFF files.
+By adjusting properties such as `ExpectBarcodeTypes`, `ImageFilters`, and `Speed`, users can fine-tune IronBarcode’s engine to efficiently handle complex barcode scenarios.
+While these enhancements are optional, they significantly elevate the accuracy and efficiency of the barcode extraction process, ensuring optimal results even from intricate image files.